liw95/LiDAR-APR-SCR-Results/README.md

 † On NCLT 2012-05-26, frames 4300–4500 (a region unseen in training) are excluded, following LightLoc.

-## More
+## 📁 More

 - [Evaluation protocol, per-sequence results, recall and efficiency](docs/results.md)
 - [Prediction file format](docs/predictions.md)

-## Acknowledgements
+## 🙏 Acknowledgements

 We thank the authors of all the methods above for releasing their code.
+If you use any results in this repository, please cite the original paper of the corresponding method.

-## License
+## 📄 License

 The released files are derived from datasets with different licenses, so each part follows the license of its source dataset: